Info. Arch. (IA)

 Consider moving the search bar, settings, and profile access to the homepage.

-Consider adding an onboarding that includes a question about user type (my prototype used a 'Stress & Anxiety' user type).
-Also consider adding a 'User-centric' section on the homepage that shows specific recommendations for that particular type of user that users can change as their lives change.
+Consider adding an onboarding that includes user type (my prototype used a 'Stress & Anxiety' user type).
+Consider adding a 'User-centric' section on the homepage that shows specific recommendations for that particular type of user that users can change as their lives change.

 Consider giving users the ability to customize the rows of contents on the homepage themselves.